TransLinkForecasting/conda_env/README.md

 ### Set up uv

-1. Download uv windows executable - [uv-x86_64-pc-windows-msvc.zip](https://github.com/astral-sh/uv/releases/download/0.8.13/uv-x86_64-pc-windows-msvc.zip)
+1. Download uv Windows executable - [uv-x86_64-pc-windows-msvc.zip](https://github.com/astral-sh/uv/releases/download/0.8.13/uv-x86_64-pc-windows-msvc.zip)
 2. Move all files within the zip file downloaded (including `uv.exe`, `uvw.exe`, `uvx.exe`) into a new folder `C:\ProgramData\uv`
 3. Add `C:\ProgramData\uv` to the system environment variable PATH.
 4. Open a new command prompt and test the command `uv --help`

 ### Set up miniforge

-1. Download miniforge windows installer - [Miniforge3-25.3.1-0-Windows-x86_64.exe](https://github.com/conda-forge/miniforge/releases/download/25.3.1-0/Miniforge3-25.3.1-0-Windows-x86_64.exe)
+1. Download miniforge Windows installer - [Miniforge3-25.3.1-0-Windows-x86_64.exe](https://github.com/conda-forge/miniforge/releases/download/25.3.1-0/Miniforge3-25.3.1-0-Windows-x86_64.exe)
 2. Install miniforge
-    - For Developer Desktops, it is recommended to install in user folder for single user non-admin access: `%USERPROFILE%\AppData\Local\miniforge3`
+    - For Developer Desktops, it is recommended to install in the user folder for single user non-admin access: `%USERPROFILE%\AppData\Local\miniforge3`
-    - For Production VMs and Servers, it is recommended to install in ProgramData directory for multi-user access:
+    - For Production VMs and Servers, it is recommended to install in the ProgramData directory for multi-user access:
     `C:\ProgramData\miniforge3`
 3. Test and confirm installation
     - Open miniforge prompt, run `conda --help`
-    - To add conda into regular command prompt, run `conda init`
+    - To add conda to the regular command prompt, run `conda init`

 ## Base Distribution